Kelly specializes in influencer marketing, political/election campaigns, non-profit campaigns, and increasing engagement on all platforms.

 Digital Marketer?
 Social Media Influencer?
 Wannabe?
-Whatever you are - that title may have caused your eye to twitch.
+Whatever you are, that title may have caused your eye to twitch.
 Embrace that anxiety, and say it with me:

-Peak Times Lie!
+Peak Time Graphs Lie!

 I used to follow the concept of peak time religiously.
 No matter what the content was, I would only post during peak times.
 Whether it was a news story, a photograph of food, or an ad/PR that I've brokered for the client, I would always post the content ONLY during the peak time.
 However it was still hit or miss.
 While the numbers were generally high, nine times out of 10 the results were not what I desired (or what the client desired).

+Peak times lie.
 I'll keep repeating it.
 I know it's probably giving you wild anxiety, but it's true.
 Utilizing the metrics from the peak time analysis as your sole guidance of when to post and what to post is not going to give you the results that you desire.

 Keeping in mind the definition of peak time, when you create the peak time analysis you will generally see three peak times during the day on any website no matter where you are in the world: